mathusanm6/Project-WORT/README.md

 <p align="center">
   <img src="resources/images/rasptank.png" width="400px">
-  <legend>Adeept Rasptank</legend>
 </p>

 ## Objectives

-The final evaluation will take the form of a World of Rasptank match.
-Therefore, it is essential to have a fully operational robot by the end of the course.
+The idea for the final evaluation was to participate in a World of Rasptank match.
+Therefore, it was essential to have a fully operational robot by the end of the course.

 ## Our Achievements

 We have successfully completed the project, and our robot is fully functional.
 We have implemented all the required features and even added some additional functionalities.

+### Important Features

 #### Rasptank